-Lowering your shutter speed will also produce brighter images, but keep in mind that low shutter speeds can create blurry images.
+Lowering your shutter speed will also produce bright pictures, but keep in mind that low shutter speeds can create blurry images.
 Shutter speed controls the duration of the exposure, in other words, it controls the speed, at which the curtain opens and closes.
-This why it’s important to keep your camera steady and use a tripod when shooting with low shutter speed.
+This is why it’s important to keep your camera steady and use a tripod when shooting with low shutter speed.

 ISO: 160ISO: 1600